martmega/mealmapp/README.md

 requested when a recipe is created or when its ingredients or base servings change during editing.
 Existing estimates are reused otherwise.

+## UI helpers

+Two utility classes in `src/index.css` style shared menus:

+- `.shared-menu` applies mint colors.
+- `.shared-menu-active` switches the background to salmon when active.

+The `MenuTabs` component uses these classes to highlight menus shared with you.

 ## 🔐 Configuration des variables d'environnement

 La clé `OPENAI_API_KEY` doit être fournie uniquement aux fonctions côté serveur.